14 July, 2012

 "Robbie Burns," he corrected her, which I didn't think was a good idea.

-I gulped, but it was then it came to me JUST WHO the short person in the naval uniform with the non-regulation green neon Crocs really was.
+I gulped, but it came to me JUST WHO the short person in the naval uniform with the non-regulation green neon Crocs really was.

 Gabe